-Centered within the summertime habitat of the endangered southern resident killer whales, Orcasound Lab is also a good place to listen for ships passing through Haro Strait and boats traveling along the west side of San Juan Island.
+Centered within the summertime habitat of the endangered southern resident killer whales, Orcasound Lab is a good place to listen for orcas as well as ships passing through Haro Strait and boats traveling along the west side of San Juan Island.
 In the fall you can hear humpbacks, and in the summer male harbor seals vocalize nearby.
-The hydrophones were first deployed in 2002 are currently just beyond the kelp about 30 m offshore at a depth of 8m.
-Orcasound Lab is hosted by Beam Reach, a social purpose corporation based in Seattle.
+The hydrophones were first deployed in 2002 just beyond the kelp about 30 m offshore at a depth of 8m.
+Orcasound Lab is hosted by Beam Reach, a social purpose corporation based in Seattle (WA, USA).

 More photographs of Orcasound Lab:

 Trying to find actual app.

 It’s a web based app.
 Just browse to live.orcasound.net and select a location to listen to (via a green “Listen to…” button).